IzaMarkstrom/wordpress-frontend-vue/README.md

 ## Deploy
 This project is deployed in Vercel [here](https://wordpress-frontend-vue.vercel.app/)

+Vercel won't deploy your code unless you push to GitHub.
+So you can test your code using the localhost before pushing to GitHub.

 ## Deploy on your own
 You need to have forked the project for this step.